Foliations modeling nonrational simplicial toric varieties: Construction

 \subsubsection{Relations to other convex-geometric data}

 Suppose first that a triangulated configuration $(V,\bT)$ is given.

 {\em Where is the fan?} The collection of cones on all of the simplices of $\bT$ is a {\em simplicial fan} $\Delta$, of dimension $d$.
-That is a collection of simplicial cones such that: each nonempty face of a cone in $\Delta$ is a cone in $\Delta$; the intersection of any two cones in $\Delta$ is a face of each \cite{ziegler}.
+That is, a collection of simplicial cones such that: each nonempty face of a cone in $\Delta$ is a cone in $\Delta$; the intersection of any two cones in $\Delta$ is a face of each \cite{ziegler}.
 Notice that the fan $\Delta$ does not keep track of the ghost vectors and of the position of the other vectors on their respective rays.
+The non-ghost vectors play the role of generators of the rays of $\Delta$, as in \cite{PU}; they correspond to the vertices of the star-shaped simplicial sphere considered in \cite{Tam}.

 {\em Where is the polytope?} In general there is no relevant polytope associated to $(V,\bT)$.
 In the important special case of $\Delta$ being polytopal, there are infinitely many polytopes whose normal fan is $\Delta$, all of the same combinatorial type.
 Some extra data is needed in order to determine a particular polytope.